Young-ook/terraform-aws-sagemaker/examples/personalize/README.md

 You can download the Jupyter notebooks from the /notebooks folder.
 If you have any issues with any of the content here please visit the original [repo](https://github.com/aws-samples/amazon-personalize-samples) for updates.

 ## Clean up
-Before you destroy the SageMaker Studio, make sure that users in the SageMaker are deleted.
+If you run this hands-on lab on SageMaker Studio, don't forget you have to delete users (profiles) before you destroy the SageMaker Studio.
 For more the details, please refer to [this](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).

-Run terraform:
+Next, follow the instruction of `Cleanup.ipynb` notebook to purge the resource that we made through SageMaker notebook.
+Then, run terraform destroy command to delete infrastructure:
 ```
-$ terraform destroy
+terraform destroy
 ```

 Don't forget you have to use the `-var-file` option when you run terraform destroy command to delete the aws resources created with extra variable files.
 ```
-$ terraform destroy -var-file tc1.tfvars
+terraform destroy -var-file tc1.tfvars
 ```